-Governors, in partnership with the Headship Team, fulfil the statutory requirements.
+Governors and the Headship Team fulfil their statutory requirements.

 The Full Governing Body meets regularly to review behaviour data, trends and incidents.
 It assesses, monitors and evaluates behaviour across year groups and for individual students.
 The Headship Team reports directly to the Full Governing Body and the Full Governing Body ensures that returns are provided for the Local Authority.